Cabbage-Cat/Database-Implementation-CS186-Project/README.md

 ### Running tests in IntelliJ

-If you are using IntelliJ, and wish to run the same tests that `mvn clean test -DHW=n` runs, follow the instructions in the following document:
+If you are using IntelliJ, and wish to run the same tests that `mvn clean test -D proj=n` runs, follow the instructions in the following document:

 [IntelliJ setup](intellij-test-setup.md)